Our Patron and Trustees

 Fr Vitaliy Novak CM, Subsidiary Perspective Trustee for Ukraine, Slovakia and France

-Vitaliy is a Vincentian priest working in Ukraine for many years and has been involved with delivery of Depaul Ukraine's services since they were first set up in 2007, acting as both its Director of Services, alongside managing his parish, and now in a governance role as its Chair of Trustees.
-Under his guidance the number of services has increased in both Kharkiv and Odessa.
+Fr Vitaliy is a Vincentian priest working in Ukraine for many years and has been involved with delivery of Depaul Ukraine's services since they were first set up in 2007, acting as both its Director of Services, alongside managing his parish, and now in a governance role as its Chair of Trustees.
+Under his guidance the number of services has increased steadily in Kharkiv, Odessa, Kiev in eastern and central Ukraine, and in Sniatyn in western Ukraine.